California Rural Legal Assistance: History

 Cruz Reynoso was the second executive director of CRLA from 1969 to 1972.
-One of the greatest challenges faced by Reynoso during his tenure was the fierce opposition to CRLA from then-Governor Ronald Reagan.
+Reynoso faced fierce opposition to CRLA from then-Governor Ronald Reagan.
 Following CRLA's victory in the 1967 Morris v.
 Williams case that blocked his welfare cuts, Ronald Reagan appointed Lewis K. Uhler as the director of California's Office of Economic Opportunity with the intent of undermining CRLA and its funding.
 In 1969, Uhler compiled a politically motivated and false report alleging 127 incidents of misconduct on the part of CRLA.
 CRLA fought the charges and eventually succeeded in getting them dismissed by a Nixon administration-appointed commission of the chief justices of three state supreme courts.
 The Uhler Report controversy led to the bipartisan creation of the federal Legal Services Corporation (LSC).
 The goal of this organization was to reduce state and local government interference under the OEO funding scheme.
 Throughout his time as president, Reagan continuously attempted to undermine and eliminate the LSC and CRLA.
 In 1970, Governor Ronald Reagan also vetoed the OEO's $1.8 million grant for CRLA refunding in 1971 due to the apparent (and later determined false) claims of misuse of OEO funds and "its failure to represent the true legal needs of the poor".
 In 1971, Reynoso and CRLA lawyer Michael Bennett wrote a landmark article for the UCLA Chicana/o-Latina/o Law Review, "CRLA: Survival of a Poverty Law Practice" in which they discussed the opposition faced from Governor Reagan, the Uhler Report controversy, and CRLA's role in serving the poor.

 Marty Glick served as the third executive director from 1972 to 1974 after being with CRLA since 1966.
-With Glick at the helm, CRLA committed much of its efforts to "impact" cases, cases that could positively change the lives of hundreds, thousands, or even millions of people.
 It was during this time that CRLA obtained the settlement that effectively ended the Bracero program.
 CRLA also won the landmark battle to eliminate the usage of el cortito, the short-handed hoe, a back-breaking tool used by agricultural workers.

 Alberto Saldamando was executive director of CRLA from 1976 to 1984.
 As a director, Saldamando oversaw a very diverse organization that represented the client community it sought to serve.
 By 1979, the staff of over 70 lawyers was 80% Chicano, 10% Asian, Black, and Native American, and 50% female.
 In fact, the Marysville office at the time was led by an Asian directing attorney and staffed entirely by women.
 During this era, CRLA faced a series of highs and lows as the right-wing reaction to the 1960s set in and the organization faced congressional restrictions to its impact work.
 During this time, now President Ronald Reagan continued to oppose CRLA and its mission.
 Nonetheless, CRLA carried on with its legal and impact work and was able to establish the migrant unit.